LuiCat/ArduinoTaikoController/README.md

 ### Keyboard or Nintendo Switch Controller

-To enable or disable keyboard and Nintendo Switch controller functionality, remove or add two charactors "//" before these two lines in taiko_controller.ino:
+To enable or disable keyboard or Nintendo Switch controller functionality, remove or add two characters "//" before these two lines in taiko_controller.ino:

 - To enable Switch controller only
 ```